-We completed a high-level review of the Scheme's investment options including the default arrangement in June 2018.
-Despite the changes to the Scheme described above, we're satisfied that the default arrangement has performed in-line with our objectives and remains suitable for most members because they continue to perform in line with the agreed objectives and are appropriate based on the imminent wind up of the Scheme.
+The Trustee monitor the performance of the investment options on a half-yearly basis.
+There have been no significant concerns over the year.
+We're satisfied that the default arrangement remains suitable for most members because it continues to broadly perform in line with the agreed objectives which are appropriate based on the imminent wind up of the Scheme.